 Another example, you get paid 4/15 and you have $200 allocated for groceries.
 You spend $100 on 4/17 and put it on your credit card.
 You pay off the card right away so now you still have $100 left in your grocery budget.

-If you are really struggling with credit card debt (not just credit card float), you need to take my self-paced course, Master Your Credit.
-This course will not take you long to go through.
-It covers everything you need to know about credit cards and credit scores.
+If you are really struggling with credit card debt (not just credit card float), you need to take my self-paced course, Debt Destroyer.
+This course will not take you long to go through but it will help you create a debt payoff plan you can actually stick to.

 Credit card interest is the WORST (seriously why are the interest rates so high?!) so you need to get rid of it ASAP.